anaef/lua-linear/README.md

 ## Limitations

-Lua Linear supports Lua 5.3.
+Lua Linear supports Lua 5.2, and Lua 5.3.

 Lua Linear has been built and tested on Ubuntu Linux (64-bit).